Boron group: Indium

-Indium is another rare element in the boron group.
-Even less abundant than gallium at only 0.000005% (0.05 ppm), it is the 61st most common element in the earth's crust.
+Indium is another rare element in the boron group at only 0.000005% (0.05 ppm),.
 Very few indium-containing minerals are known, all of them scarce: an example is indite.
 Indium is found in several zinc ores, but only in minute quantities; likewise some copper and lead ores contain traces.
 As is the case for most other elements found in ores and minerals, the indium extraction process has become more efficient in recent years, ultimately leading to larger yields.
 Canada is the world's leader in indium reserves, but both the United States and China have comparable amounts.

 Thallium

 Thallium is of intermediate abundance in the Earth's crust, estimated to be 0.00006% (0.6 ppm).
-Thallium is the 56th most common element in the earth's crust, more abundant than indium by a sizeable amount.
 It is found on the ground in some rocks, in the soil and in clay.
 Many sulfide ores of iron, zinc and cobalt contain thallium.
 In minerals it is found in moderate quantities: some examples are crookesite (in which it was first discovered), lorandite, routhierite, bukovite, hutchinsonite and sabatierite.
 There are other minerals that contain small amounts of thallium, but they are very rare and do not serve as primary sources.